Commitment of community members positions Lesley University as artistic hub, boosts programs

 Chief among the leaders in philanthropy for this project is Lesley Class of 1959 alumna Paula Lunder and her husband, Peter, whose $5 million gift to the university is but a recent example of their longstanding support to Lesley and to the arts.

 “The Lunders’ gift is truly transformative,” Lesley University President Joseph B. Moore said.
-“Their generosity and the arts center that bears their family name comprise the cornerstone of what we envision as the Porter Square Arts District.
+“Their generosity and the arts center that bears their family name comprise the cornerstone of what we envision as the new Porter Square arts district.
 The Lunder Arts Center is the linchpin of a united Lesley campus in the heart of the city of Cambridge.”

-The $46 million, 93,000-square-foot Lunder Arts Center, now under construction in the 1800 block of Massachusetts Avenue, marries history to contemporary design and will include a four-story structure connected by a dramatic, three-story glass-walled commons to the historic former North Prospect Church.
-The church itself is being moved in December to an adjacent lot, restored and renovated to accommodate an arts library and art-making studios.
+The $46 million, 74,000-square-foot Lunder Arts Center, at 1801 Massachusetts Ave., marries history to contemporary design and includes a four-story structure connected by a dramatic, three-story glass-walled commons to the historic former North Prospect Church.
+The church itself was moved in December 2013 to an adjacent lot, restored and renovated to accommodate an arts library and art studios.

-“Nearly half of all Lesley students are engaged in the arts in some way,” said Stan Trecker, Dean of Lesley University College of Art and Design.
-“The Lunder Arts Center is a bold symbol of the creativity and innovation that defines Lesley University and will further facilitate our students’ ability to interact with, and learn from, each other as they collaborate across academic disciplines and engage with the surrounding community.”
+“Nearly half of all Lesley students are engaged in the arts in some way,” said Dean Emeritus Stan Trecker.
+“The Lunder Arts Center is a bold symbol of the creativity and innovation that defines Lesley University and further facilitates our students’ ability to interact with, and learn from, each other as they collaborate across academic disciplines and engage with the surrounding community.”